 The Department of Political Science is pleased to announce summer research positions for undergraduates.
 Participants will work directly with a faculty mentor for ten weeks and receive a $6,000 stipend.
 The program, which is part of the Summer Research College, is designed to foster close intellectual exchange by involving students in the ongoing research of Stanford professors.
-Applications are due February 21.
+Applications are due in February.

 Eligibility: Participants must be current undergraduates at Stanford.
 Co-term students and seniors are eligible only if the bachelor’s degree will not be conferred before the end of the research appointment.